sonic-net/SONiC/doc/Dump-Utility.md

     def execute(self, param):
         self.template = display_template(dbs=["CONFIG_DB", "APPL_DB", "ASIC_DB"])
         port = param[ARG_NAME]
-        get_config_info(port) # Populate the return template with the info taken from Config DB get_appl_info(port) # Populate the return template with the info taken from Appl DB get_asic_info(port) # Populate the return template with the info taken from Asic DB ......... # Add the details for any other db's of interest return self.template
+	ns = param["namespace"]  # namespace info, if any provided by the user get_config_info(port, ns) # Populate the return template with the info taken from Config DB get_appl_info(port, ns) # Populate the return template with the info taken from Appl DB get_asic_info(port, ns) # Populate the return template with the info taken from Asic DB ......... # Add the details for any other db's of interest return self.template
 ```